PRP: What It Is

 The amount of injections necessary for optimal healing can vary with each patient.
 There is no limit to how many treatments you can receive, but many patients only need 1-3 injections to feel their best.
 Each treatment is spaced 4-6 weeks apart.

 A 2-year study conducted in Milan, Italy showed that PRP was a viable treatment for patients who were candidates for arthroscopic knee surgery.
 The researchers reported that “All of the patients measured significant improvement in all pain, mobility, and disability scores that lasted throughout the 24-month study period.”

 In addition to knee issues, the cells and growth factors in PRP stimulate healing at an incredible rate and can be effective at treating any acute or chronic injury, including:

 - Tennis elbow

 - Sports injuries

 PRP therapy is completely safe.
 Nothing else is added to your blood so there is no risk of allergy, reaction, or rejection.

 Dr. Lipton offers PRP injections at a fraction of the price of most physicians!
-Each PRP session costs $325.00, which also includes a vitamin infusion to enhance your healing and improve your wait time.
-This procedure can take up to 2 hours.
+Each PRP session costs $270.00, per area This procedure generally takes 40 minutes to prepare, and the injection itself takes just a few moments.

 Contact Us To Schedule an Appointment